ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 :default: An object containing sub-objects relating to default configuration settings for connecting to external resources during testing

 	:logLocations: An object containing key/value pairs where the keys are log levels and each associated value is the file location to which logs of that level will be written.
-The allowed values respect the `reserved special names used by the github.com/apache/trafficcontrol/lib/go-log package <https://godoc.org/github.com/apache/trafficcontrol/lib/go-log#pkg-constants>`_.
+The allowed values respect the reserved special names: :atc-godoc:`lib/log.pkg-constants`.
 Omitted keys are treated as though their values were ``null``, in which case that level is written to `/dev/null`.
 The allowed keys are:

 		- debug
 		- error